-- (A) The Director's office shall be designated as trustee for purposes of §8-43-408(2).
+- (A) The Special Funds Unit of the Division of Workers' Compensation is designated as trustee for purposes of §8-43-408(2).
 When the provisions of §8-43-408 apply, an administrative law judge or the Director shall compute, using the best information available, the present value of the total indemnity and medical benefits estimated to be due on the claim.
 The employer shall provide the funds so ordered by check within ten days of the order.
 The trustee shall pay an amount to bring the claim current, and continue to pay the claimant benefits on a regular basis in an interval and amount ordered by an administrative law judge or the Director.
 The trustee shall also make payments for medical services consistent with the order of an administrative law judge or the Director.
 Any interest earned shall accrue to the benefit of the trust.
 The amount ordered to be placed in trust can be amended from time to time, and any excess amount shall be returned to the employer.
 The trustee shall make such disbursements as appropriate so long as funds are available, and shall not be subject to penalties or any other actions based on administration of the trust. - (B) In the alternative to the establishment of a trust, the employer shall provide a bond as set forth in §8-43-408(2).
 In the event that the employer fails to bring the claimant current with medical and indemnity benefits owed, or fails to continue to pay the claimant such benefits on a regular basis in an interval and amount ordered by an administrative law judge or the Director, the surety will be obliged to do so.
-The surety's liability to fulfill such obligation shall extend to the amount fixed, which can be amended by order, and exist in the form prescribed by the Director. - (C) Any disputes about the proper disbursement of funds in the trust shall be made to the Director or an administrative law judge for determination.

-9-6 CONSOLIDATION AND MERGER OF CLAIMS

-- (A) Two or more claims or applications may be consolidated for hearing or other purposes upon the order of an administrative law judge or the Director for good cause shown. - (B) Duplicate claims may be merged into one file with one workers' compensation number upon the order of an administrative law judge or the Director.
-Merger of files shall be requested via motion specifying the surviving workers' compensation number and any other identifying information requested by the Division. - (C) No motion will be required in instances where a duplicate claim has been created as the result of a typographical error in the claimant's social security number or the date of injury.
-When duplicate claims exist as a result of such an error, the claims may be merged upon written request to the Division, with copies to all parties identifying the typographical error and supplying the correct information.
-The parties must confirm that the request to merge is unopposed.
-If the parties are unable to confirm that the request is unopposed, a motion to the prehearing unit is required.
+The surety's liability to fulfill such obligation shall extend to the amount fixed, which can be amended by order, and exist in the form prescribed by the Director. - (C) Any disputes about the proper disbursement of funds in the trust shall be made to the Director or an administrative law judge for determination. - 9-6 CONSOLIDATION AND MERGER OF CLAIMS - (A) Two or more claims or applications may be consolidated for hearing or other purposes upon the order of a judge or the Director for good cause shown. - (B) Duplicate claims may be merged into one file with one workers' compensation number upon the order of an administrative law judge or the Director.
+Merger of files shall be requested via motion specifying the surviving workers' compensation number and any other identifying information requested by the Division. - (C) No motion will be required in instances where a duplicate claim has been created as the result of a typographical error in the claimant's social security number.
+When duplicate claims exist as a result of such an error, the claims may be merged upon written request to the Division with copies to all parties identifying the typographical error and supplying the correct information.